remko/age-plugin-se/README.md

 ## Requirements

+This plugin requires macOS 13 (Ventura).
-To use this plugin, you need a Mac with a Secure Enclave processor and macOS 13 (Ventura).
+To generate identity files and decrypt encrypted files, you need a Mac with a Secure Enclave processor.
+For encrypting files, a Secure Enclave processor is not necessary.

 ## Installation